 What we do

-St Michael’s Fellowship secures the best possible future for children by working directly with parenets.
+St Michael’s Fellowship secures the best possible future for children by working directly with parents.
 Parenting is the biggest single factor affecting children’s well-being and development.
-We work with parents with difficult histories such as neglect, domestic violence, mental illness and substance use to break cycles of abuse.
+We work with parents with difficult histories, such as neglect, domestic violence, mental illness and substance use, to break cycles of abuse.

 The services and programmes we provide are at the heart of St Michael’s Fellowship.
 We work with parents so that children can be happy, healthy and confident.